CryoGARS-Glaciology/ice-age/README.md

 package manager, which is a [drop-in replacement](https://mamba.readthedocs.io/en/latest/user_guide/mamba.html) for `conda`.
 All the commands used with `conda` can be executed the same manner with `mamba`.

-All set up and running commands below are executed in a terminal.
+ICE-AGE set-up and commands shown below are executed in a terminal.

 ### Conda environment setup
 * Clone this repository to a local path on your machine